Next workshop Cutting features feels like loss and looks like design RSVP now

-1.3.1 - The One Outcome That Makes This Worth Doing
+1.3.1 - The One Outcome That Makes This Build Worth Doing in the First Place

 Choose the main outcome: say what changes for the user, why that change matters and what signal will show it is real.